Bickleton, Washington: Bluebirds

 Bickleton is known as the bluebird capital of the world.
 In the 1960s, Jess and Elva Brinkerhoff were picnicking in this small town after coming from nearby Richland and put a can in a tree for some birds.
 It became a local fad, and now there are thousands of birdhouses purposely built to house bluebirds.

 Both the mountain bluebird and the western bluebird nest in Bickleton.
 Maintaining the houses by cleaning old nests is a major task for the local residents.
 It is funded by profits from bluebird souvenirs sold to tourists at Whitmore's Whoop-n-Holler Ranch Museum.

+Two volunteers from Portland, Oregon, Patti Bright and Amy Sills, have been assisting in replacing some of the more dilapidated birdhouses in July 2026.
+They noticed over the years the birdhouses falling apart due to weather and neglect.
+After securing approval from the residents, they began replacing, doing 24 in July and 37 more ready for October 2026.
+The houses and materials were sourced from an Amazon wishlist, many donated by the city residents.

 Geography

 Bickleton is in northeastern Klickitat County, south of the Horse Heaven Hills and the Yakama Indian Reservation.
 It is 66 mi west of Kennewick and 22 mi north of the Columbia River at Roosevelt.

 According to the United States Census Bureau, the Bickleton CDP has a total area of 12.1 sqkm, all of it land.